NautilusOSS/cassette/README.md

 1. For each sale, a dice is rolled to determine if the seller and buy receive a Early Access Token
 1. Repeat

+The script records transaction in a log file and only considers new transactions.

 ## Prerequisite

 1. Nautilus NFT Marketplace